 Utah Solar Policy: What You Ought to Know

-Keeping current on solar policy in Utah will help guide your decisions.
+Keeping up to date on solar policy in Utah will help guide your decisions.
 Here are a couple of policy-related topics that will serve you well should you decide to stay up-to-date on them.

 Utah Public Utilities Commission